 Talk to Your Bed Partner: Often, a partner's observations are key to understanding what's really going on.

 Suggest a Sleep Diary: Tracking your sleep, stress, and diet can help identify patterns.
+Research supports the use of detailed sleep and eating logs in diagnosing SRED.

 Recommend a Sleep Study: In some cases, an overnight sleep study can confirm the diagnosis and rule out other sleep disorders.
+Polysomnographic studies can identify the specific sleep stage disruptions that trigger eating episodes.

 While there's no magic cure, there are many practical steps you can take to reduce episodes and regain control.